About NCATS Toolkit

 Please use our feedback form to submit comments on existing information or resources.
 You can also let us know if there are topics or areas you would like to see added.
 Your feedback will help us improve NCATS Toolkit for the whole rare disease community.

-You can use our online form to contact an Information Specialist if you need help navigating NCATS Toolkit.
+You can use the contact form for the Genetic and Rare Diseases (GARD) Information Center to reach an Information Specialist if you need help navigating NCATS Toolkit.
 You can also suggest the addition of a resource your group found helpful.
 Or you may wish to share resources your group developed, such as a meeting agenda template or a checklist for reviewing clinical trials to post on your website.
 Thank you in advance for helping us keep NCATS Toolkit up-to-date.